talarsen/beginnerJavaStudy/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-1. Clone this repo and save it to
+1. Clone this repo and save it to a local directory on your machine.
 ```sh
    git clone https://github.com/talarsen/beginnerJavaStudy.git
    ```